BoBkiNN/mc-server-installer/README.md

 ```

 ### Provider
-Provider is a some service or method used to perform downloading and update checking for asset.
+A provider is a service or method used to download assets and check for updates.

 Currently available providers:
 - `modrinth`: Downloads assets from https://modrinth.com